tleelovell/gatsby-portfolio/README.md

-''Tanner Lovell's Gatsby Portfolio''
+# Tanner Lovell's Gatsby Portfolio
- - This is my web portfolio created using gatsby and react.
+This is my web portfolio created using gatsby and react.